Sherab-Z/JS-Calculator/docs/pseudo.md

 # Current TODO's

 ## Bugs:
-[] executeOperation function calls: it's being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
+[x] executeOperation function calls: it's being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
-[] Pressing
-> [] Result is not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
+[x] Result is not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
 [x]- percent modifier func returns a number into .inputStr, it should return a string

 ## Updates:
-[] Plan & update: processOperatorBtnInput function - based on conditional logic [] Update: equals btn should update state to 'result' mode
+[x] Plan & update: processOperatorBtnInput function - based on conditional logic [x] Update: equals btn should update state to 'result' mode
   - Refac: updateAppState

 ## Refactors:
-[] Remove inputStr as a parameter from most functions, as it's not needed much
+[x] Remove inputStr as a parameter from most functions, as it's not needed much

 # NEW LOGIC FLOW:
 RULES: